+The Town's elected and appointed officials considered many factors when setting the fiscal-year 2022 budget.

-- The average unemployment rate for the Town of Charlotte Court House, Virginia in June 2020, which uses Charlotte County's rate, was 7.1%.
-This compares favorably to the state's rate of 8.5% and the national rate of 11.2%. - According to the 2010 U.S. Census, the population in the Town of Charlotte Court House, Virginia was 543. - The per capita income in the Town of Charlotte Court House, Virginia was \$14,135, compared to \$27,705 for the state, according to the 2010 U.S. Census data. - The fiscal year 2021 adopted budget anticipates General Fund revenues and expenditures to be \$189,432, a 7.4% increase over the fiscal year 2020 budget.
+The average unemployment rate for the Town of Charlotte Court House, Virginia in June 2021, which uses Charlotte County's rate, was 4.0%.
+This compares favorably to the state's rate of 4.5% and the national rate of 6.1%.

+According to the 2020 U.S. Census, the population in the Town of Charlotte Court House, Virginia was 507.

+These rates along with other indicators were taken into account when adopting the General Fund budget for 2022, which accounts for most of the Town's operational costs.
+The fiscal year 2022 adopted budget anticipates General Fund revenues and expenditures to be \$383,010, a 124.7% increase over the fiscal year 2021 budget.